jfodera/Weather-Music/lab5/README.md

       plan:
-         sends verification email as soon as you enter email split click to fetch apis and other page into 2 pages Will be vital:
+         sends verification email as soon as you enter email split click to fetch apis and other page into 2 pages

+         enter your email:
+         *Must verify email to get past*

+         Will be vital:
             <?php
                session_start();